At a glance — 2026 ancestry citizenship

 Parent born in UK only (1 generation), no EU access post-Brexit

-The core rule is straightforward: Italian citizenship passes from parent to child at birth, indefinitely, unless the chain was broken by voluntary naturalization in another country before the child was born.
-So if your great-grandfather emigrated from Italy to the US in 1900 but did not naturalize as an American citizen until 1925, and your grandfather was born in 1920, your grandfather was born Italian.
-That citizenship passed to your parent, and from your parent to you.
+The core rule remains: Italian citizenship passes from parent to child at birth, unless the chain was broken by voluntary naturalization in another country beforethe child was born.
+So if your grandfather was born in Italy and emigrated to the US, and he did not naturalize as an American citizen until after your parent was born, your parent inherited Italian citizenship — and so did you.
+But if your connection is through a great-grandparent or further back, the March 2025 law means you no longer qualify.

 Key Requirements